Top 10 Countries with the Best Food

 Great use of limited resources to make some of the freshest and tastiest food around.
 Adopts elements from Thai, Khmer, and Vietnamese cuisines to create a truly wonderful cuisine.

 Som lor kor ko is a mix of veggies in soup that makes Khmer food taste very traditional and captures the essence of this country.
 My favorite is Ah muk Trey.
-It is hard to find it anywhere besides this country.
+It is hard to find anywhere besides this country.
 Thumbs up.

 Toronto, Leakhena